UBCHREST/ablate/docs/content/radiationFormulation/index.md

 ## Mathematical Formulation

 Radiation heat transfer makes up a source term in the energy equation, which has the radiative gains and losses as its components.
-While the losses are easy to calculate, (using only the properties of the cell in question) the gains involve the entire domain.
+While the losses are easy to calculate (using only the properties of the cell in question), the gains involve the entire domain.
 This means that in order to solve for the radiative gains of a single cell, rays are traced from the boundaries of the domain into the cell center.
-The summation of these rays about a solid sphere results in the radiative gain that the cell experiences from its environment.
+The values of the rays represent the amount of energy transferred into the cell from the environment.
+The summation of these rays about a solid sphere of angles results in the radiative gain that the cell experiences from its environment.
 The calculation of the energy source term due to radiation is shown below.

 $$ -\nabla \cdot (\vec{q_{rad}}) = -\kappa (4 \sigma T^4 - G_{irr}) $$

+The left-hand side is the negative divergence of radiative heat.
+Another way to represent this is the amount of heat entering the cell.
+The right-hand side shows the difference between the heat leaving and entering the cell.
+This difference is multiplied by the absorption of the medium which the cell occupies. $G_{irr}$ represents the amount of energy entering the cell through radiation.
+Most of the effort of the solver is spent on the calculation of this term.

 The calculated radiation term becomes a source term in the energy equation.
 The energy equation is as follows.